PrairieLearn/PrairieLearn/doc/assessment.md

 **NOTE:** Any time you edit or add an `infoAssessment.json` file on a local copy of PrairieLearn, you need to click the “Load from disk” button in the header so that the local PrairieLearn server reloads the changes.

-## Overview
+## `infoAssessment.json` file

-Each assessment is a single directory in the `assessments` folder.
+Each assessment is a single directory in the `assessments/` folder.
 The directory must contain a single file called `infoAssessment.json` that describes the assessment and looks like:

 ```json
 {